Method: gauges.queryGaugeForecasts

 string

 Required.
 A list of gauge ids.
 The supported list size is limited to 500.
-If a list larger than 500 is provided it may fail, and soon we will also enforce the limit by returning an INVALID_REQUEST error.
+If a list larger than 500 is provided it fails with an INVALID_REQUEST error.

 string